-This mini-tower UPS device provides uninterrupted power (up to 1000VA on 600W) using the sine wave output, making it suitable for home entertainment systems, computers, and workstations.
-Besides, the CP1500PFCLCD comes with a surge protection warranty for 3 years, so if anything goes wrong, you can get your device repaired.
+This mini-tower UPS device provides an uninterrupted output of up to 1000VA on 600W.
+This makes it the best UPS for home theaters, computers, and workstations.
+Besides the CP1500PFCLCD, this model comes with a surge protection warranty for 3 years.
+Thus, if anything goes wrong, you can get your device repaired.

 It features an advanced multifunctional CP with a color LCD to provide quick status updates and information about alarms.
-Now, the alarm can be a little too loud for some people, but you can always turn it off with a single button.
-Other differentiating features are 2 USB ports for quick charging, 10 battery backup plugs, AVR to correct power fluctuations, and tilting screen for easy viewing.
+Now, the alarm can be a little too loud for some people.
+However, you can always turn it off with a single push of a button.
+Other differentiating features are the 2 USB ports for quick charging, 10 battery backup plugs, AVR to correct power fluctuations, and a tilting screen for easy viewing.

 - The AVR increases battery lifetime